 We define this list as dances we've performed in the past five years.
 Every season, we select 8 or so dances to work on and highlight.
 We may not be actively practicing the rest of them, but they generally stay in the mix.
 As for the dances that we've learned from other teams, they are, to varying degrees, similar to how they were originally performed.
 In a few cases, encouraged by the source team, we have made modifications that might make intermingling our sets in mass dances, shall we say, interesting.

 With new dances coming into our repertoire, there are a few dances that fell away and are no longer practiced.

 Performed as the occasion demands.
 These were never officially in our repertoire but are dances we've, individually or collectively, worked on and have even performed.
 Notes are, therefore, sketchy or missing.

-Obligatory processionals and recessionals.
+Obligatory processionals, recessionals, and mass dances.
 We promise approximation rather than precision in our performance of these.

 Our dance fore, Mike Miller, has traveled around the country over the years giving border morris workshops.
 Usually, he tries to combine these with his business travel, but he's an accommodating guy.
 Contact Mike if you would to have him teach a workshop in your town.

 This work by the Bassett Street Hounds is licensed under a Creative Commons Attribution-Noncommercial-Share Alike 3.0 United States License.

 This just means that you are welcome to perform and modify any of our dances, but we would like them to be attributed to us and to the individual authors who composed them, if that information is provided.
 Any dances that your team derives from ours, even if substantial modified, should also be made available under the same Creative Commons BY-NC-SA license.
 We cannot specify the licensing terms of dances we've learned from other teams, but our practice has been to share them similarly to how we share our own and to link back to the original versions whenever possible.
 All copyrights belong to the original authors.